anguschiu1/foodlogger/README.md

 See API spec output yaml on http://localhost:4000/spec to verify the backend server running and is accessible.

-**Note: The base URL of API enpoint is configurable through editing `.env` local file, and please remember to update `.nuxt.config.ts` as well to ensure the frontend app aware of the change.**
+**Note: The base URL of API enpoint is configurable through editing `.env` local file, and please remember to update frontend `.nuxt.config.ts` config file as well.**

 ### Start the frontend nitro dev server